-As a security best practice for private subnets, make sure the following rules are in place:
+As a security best practice for private subnets, make sure that the following rules are in place:

 - The security group attached to the network interface that the VPC endpoint uses allows port 443 inbound from the security group attached to your instance.

 - The security group attached to your instance allows port 443 outbound to the private IP address of the network interface that the VPC endpoint uses.

 Verify that the correct IAM role is attached to the instance